Xor-el/HashLib4Pascal/README.md

 # HashLib4Pascal
-HashLib4Pascal is a Delphi/FPC compatible library that provides an easy to use interface for computing hashes and checksums of strings (with a specified encoding), files, streams, byte arrays and untyped data to mention but a few.
+HashLib4Pascal is a Delphi/FreePascal compatible library that provides an easy to use interface for computing hashes and checksums of strings (with a specified encoding), files, streams, byte arrays and untyped data to mention but a few.
+It also supports Incremental Hashing.

+**Supported Algorithms:**

+    non-cryptographic 32-bits hash algorithms: AP, BKDR, Bernstein, Bernstein1, DEK, DJB, ELF, FNV, FNV1a, JS, Jenkins3, Murmur2, MurmurHash3_x86_32, OneAtTime, PJW, RS, Rotating, SDBM, ShiftAndXor, SuperFast, XXHash32.

+    non-cryptographic 64-bits algorithms: FNV, FNV1a, Murmur2_64, SipHash2_4, XXHash64.

+    non-cryptographic 128-bits algorithms: MurmurHash3_x86_128, MurmurHash3_x64_128.

+    checksum algorithms: Adler32, All CRC Variants from CRC3 to CRC64.

+    cryptographic algorithms: GOST, Grindahl, HAS160, Haval, MD2, MD4, MD5, Panama,
+    RadioGatun, RIPEMD, RIPEMD128, RIPEMD160, RIPEMD256, RIPEMD320, SHA0, SHA1, SHA2-224,
+    SHA2-256, SHA2-384, SHA2-512, SHA2-512-224, SHA2-512-256, SHA3-224, SHA3-256, SHA3-384,
+    SHA3-512,Snefru128, Snefru256, Tiger, Tiger2, Whirlpool512.

+    HMAC for any of the above.

+**Supported Compilers**

+    FreePascal 3.0.0 and Above.

+    Delphi 2010 and Above.

+**Installing the Library.**

+**Method One:**

+ Use the Provided Packages in the "Packages" Folder.

+**Method Two:**

+ Add the Library Path and Sub Path to your Project Search Path.

+**Usage Examples.**

+    Coming Soon.
+    But in the mean time, you can poke around the sources and Unit Tests.

+ **Unit Tests.**

+To Run Unit Tests,

+**For FPC 3.0.0 and above**

+    Simply compile and run "HashLib.Tests" project in "FreePascal.Tests" Folder.

+**For Delphi 2010 and above**

+   **Method One (Using DUnit Test Runner)**

+     To Build and Run the Unit Tests For Delphi 10 Seattle (should be similar for other versions)

+    1).
+Open Project Options of Unit Test (HashLib.Tests) in "Delphi.Tests" Folder.

+    2).
+Change Target to All Configurations (Or "Base" In Older Delphi Versions.)

+    3).
+In Output directory add ".\$(Platform)\$(Config)" without the quotes.

+    4).
+In Search path add "$(BDS)\Source\DUnit\src" without the quotes.

+    5).
+In Unit output directory add "." without the quotes.

+    6).
+In Unit scope names (If Available), Delete "DUnitX" from the List.

+    Press Ok and save, then build and run.

+ **Method Two (Using TestInsight) (Preferred).**

+    1).
+Download and Install TestInsight.

+    2).
+To Use TestInsight, Just Open (HashLib.Tests.TestInsight) in "Delphi.Tests" Folder, right-click on the project, then select "Enable for TestInsight" or "TestInsight Project".
+    Save Project then Build and Run Test Project through TestInsight.

+###License

+This "Software" is Licensed Under  **`MIT License (MIT)`** .